If your app sends emails, you know how easy it is to break something (or worse, land in the spam folder).

 What is Mailtrap?

-Mailtrap is an all-in-one email delivery platform for developers and product teams working on web apps.
+Mailtrap is a modern email delivery platform for developers and product teams building digital products.

 Top Mailtrap features

-- Deliverability and analytics: track every email request, status, bounce, and open.
-Get insights on inbox placement, reputation, domain configuration, and failed delivery.
+Deliverability and analytics: track every email request, status, bounce, and open.
+Get insights on reputation, domain configuration, and failed delivery.
 A must-have for keeping your email system healthy and your code efficient.

 How much does Mailtrap cost?

-Email Sending has a free plan that lets you send up to 1,000 emails per month for 100 contacts.
+Email Sending has a free plan that lets you send up to 3,500 emails per month.

 Real reviews from Mailtrap users